msuzen/looper/contribution_guide.md

 * Use `src` directory and place your solution under this with a unique name.
 * Place an internal link to your directory in software section `looper.md`.

+## Pull request

+* You would need to branch/fork from master and add your contributions.
+* Add your name and possibily affiliation in `CONTRIBUTORS` file if you are not there yet.

+## Contribute via issue

+You can also contribute via creating an issue if using github is too time consuming for you.